crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

-[Two and a half years ago](./2024-02-09-84codes-manas-mt.md) and with the invaluable support from 84codes we decided to rethink the multithreading model inherited from Crystal 0.28 (preview MT), by analyzing its strenghs and shortcomings.
+[Two and a half years ago](./2024-02-09-84codes-manas-mt.md) and with the invaluable support from 84codes we decided to rethink the multithreading model inherited from Crystal 0.28 (preview MT), by analyzing its strengths and shortcomings.

 There are different ways to spread an application to multiple CPU cores.
-While we love the runtime model proposed by Go for example, we sometimes need more control over where and how a specific piece of code must run.
+While we love the runtime model proposed by Go, for example, we sometimes need more control over where and how a specific piece of code must run.

 - Sometimes we need a fiber to own a thread, notably GUI and game loops.